juliocesarcs2004/AI-Engineering/README.md

 ## License & Contact

 No license file is included.
-Add a license (for example `MIT`) if you plan to publish the code.
 Use the repository Issues to report questions or request features.